Crop woman petting friendly dog lying on bed

 | | | | |

 Do Dogs Need Days Off From Walking?
-Why Rest Days Matter
+Understanding Why Rest Days Matter

-What if I told you that to improve behaviour, some dogs need days off from walking?
-There are many benefits to walking a dog but in this post I’m going to explore why rest days are crucial to help self regulation and reduce frustration and overwhelm.
-I’ll also briefly delve into alternative activities that will help keep your dog fulfilled and stimulated during this period of time.
+What if I told you that some dogs need days off from walking to improve their behavior?
+In this post, I’ll explore why rest days are essential for self-regulation and reducing stress and frustration.
+I’ll also share alternative activities to keep your dog fulfilled and mentally stimulated during their rest days.

 Have you heard the saying “a tired dog is a happy dog”?
 This saying gets thrown around loosely and actually does more harm than good.